eclipse-kura/kura/docs/cloud-platform/raw-cloud-connection.md

 ## Using the Raw MQTT Cloud Connection from Eclipse Kura Wires

-Using the Raw MQTT Cloud Conection from Kura Wires is possible but requires a few extra configuration steps.
+Using the Raw MQTT Cloud Connection from Eclipse Kura Wires is possible but requires a few extra configuration steps.

 ### Publishig messages